Code of Ethics

 F. Resolving Ethical Dilemmas

 ACCT has a Grievance and Mediation Procedure in place for organizations and individuals who cannot resolve ethical issues on their own.
-For more information or to request forms, please contact the Executive Director or any member of the Ethics Committee.
+For more information or to request forms, please contact the Executive Director or any member of the Compliance Committee.

 A. Grievance and Mediation Procedure

 Many issues can be resolved with direct, open, and honest communication.
 The Grievance and Mediation steps described below are designed to help individuals and organizations who have not been able to resolve issues on their own.
 Participation in the grievance and mediation process does not preclude the right to legal recourse.
-The Ethics Committee reserves the right to not review a grievance.
+The Compliance Committee reserves the right to not review a grievance.

 This process applies directly to members of ACCT and those parties affected by them.